amandulaz/miter/README.md

 You must give permission to outgoing connections with in your host firewall to permit several features.

 **Warning**
 Changing coded aesthetics and implementation is welcomed - tho we discourage you from altering Miter authoring format.
 Corruption of the standardized format will deny your data from public visibility and sharing.
+Character count will truncate to **250**.

 **Updates**
 Updates are frequent --> notification(s) are isolated to GitHub and http://vijemiller.com